sburden-group/slip_contraction/README.md

 # Julia Usage
 If Julia v1.7.0 is installed, then using this repository is quite simple.
 For instance, suppose that this repository is located on your filesystem at the relative path "./slip_contraction/".
-To get started, start Julia, and execute the commands:
+To begin, start Julia, and execute the following commands in the REPL:

 ```julia
 using Pkg